gaajj/web-development-end-assignment/README.md

-# Web Development 1 End Assignment
-This project contains the setup for a web application using the following technologies:
+# Docker template for PHP projects
+This repository provides a starting template for PHP application development.

+It contains:
-* NGINX Web Server
+* NGINX webserver
-* PHP with FastCGI Process Manager (PDO MySQL support)
+* PHP FastCGI Process Manager with PDO MySQL support
-* MariaDB (MySQL fork)
+* MariaDB (GPL MySQL fork)
 * PHPMyAdmin

 ## Installation

-1. Install Docker.
+1. Install Docker Desktop on Windows or Mac, or Docker Engine on Linux.
-1. Clone repository.
+1. Clone the project

 ## Usage

-1. In a terminal, from the project folder, run:
+In a terminal, from the cloned project folder, run:
 ```bash
 docker compose up
 ```

-This will start the application and NGINX will serve files from the `app/public` directory.
-Visit `localhost` in your browser to view the application.
+NGINX will now serve files in the app/public folder.
+Visit localhost in your browser to check.
-1. PHPMyAdmin is accessible on port `8080` at `localhost:8080`.
+PHPMyAdmin is accessible on localhost:8080

-1. To stop the container, press `Ctrl+C` or run:
+If you want to stop the containers, press Ctrl+C.

+Or run:
 ```bash
 docker compose down
 ```